-Prerequisites: SWK370, 376 and 386.
+Prerequisites: SWK370, SWK400, SWK420 and be at the senior level.

 THE 100 - Theatre Production Ensemble

 (1/2 credit) This course is designed to provide students with practical experience in the many facets of theatre production.
 Course members audition and interview for performance and production staff positions.